audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * (Linux) Effects and other dialogues do not have focus on opening.
     This is a bug in wxGTK for which there is no current workaround.
     Click in the dialogue to navigate it and change parameters.

+ * (Linux) If Portmixer uses emulated playback volume rather than native, the Audacity output slider will affect the VU playback meters and these may not then reflect the actual volume level of the waveform.

  * (Linux) Audacity now supports interfacing with JACK, but this has not been tested, and has a number of known reliability and usability